JuliaLang/julia/JuliaLowering/README.md

   * Use codegen "where necessary/profitable" (eg ccall, has_loops etc)
   * Otherwise interpret via `jl_interpret_toplevel_thunk`

-Should we reimplement eval of the above blessed top level forms in Julia?
+Should we lower the above blessed top level forms to julia runtime calls?
 Pros:
 - Semantically sound.
-Lowering should do syntax checking in things like `Expr(:using)`
+Lowering should do syntax checking in things like `Expr(:using)` rather than doing this in the runtime support functions.
 - Precise lowering error messages
 - Replaces more Expr usage
 - Replaces a whole pile of C code with significantly less Julia code